 Once you have sorted the collection, it’s best to label everything.
 Placing tags on the neck of each bottle with the type of wine, the vintage, and the name of the winery can help when finding a specific bottle or vintage without disturbing any of the bottles at rest.

-There are many different choices for wine bottle tags, from simple white plastic tabs which you can label yourself, to fancy computer-generated tabs decorated with red or white grapes to differentiate types.
+There are many different choices for wine bottle tags, from simple white plastic tabs which you can label yourself, to computer-generated tabs and even a QR code system.

 Log and Inventory Application

 You’ll not only want to keep track of all wines but also know their exact location by vertical and horizontal row number.
 A wine log in the cellar is great for the staff or the principal to help find what they need and tick off the bottles that have been removed.
 Even better, an iPad with a tracker app can be kept up to date easily.
 (We’ve found it best to keep the iPad in an Otter box , or other waterproof housing to keep it safe from the humidity in the cellar.)
 The cellar tracker application allows you to: